oiivantsov/transport-streaming-lakehouse/README.md

 From there, the data flows into multiple layers following the **Medallion Lakehouse architecture**:

 * **Bronze (Landing) – raw data ingestion:**
   Spark Structured Streaming consumes Kafka events and appends them to the **Delta Lake landing layer**.
 At this stage, the data is raw and unprocessed, serving as a reliable source of truth.
-In parallel, another Spark job computes **real-time business metrics** (active vehicles, average speed, on-time ratio) and exposes them to **Prometheus**, with live dashboards in **Grafana**.

 * **Silver (Staging) – cleaned and normalized data:**
   Batch jobs orchestrated by **Apache Airflow** overwrite the staging tables with cleaned, normalized data.

 * **Gold (Data Warehouse) – curated analytics layer:**
-  In the events pipeline, Spark jobs append fact records into the Gold layer partitioned by operational day.
+  In the events pipeline, Spark jobs **append fact records** into the Gold layer partitioned by operational day.
   For dimension data, separate batch jobs perform **SCD2 merges** to manage historical changes (name updates, stop relocations, etc.).

 * **Storage and metadata (Delta Lake + Hive Metastore):**
   All three layers (Bronze, Silver, Gold) are managed in **Delta Lake**, which provides ACID transactions, schema evolution, and time travel.
 The **Hive Metastore** (with PostgreSQL backend) maintains metadata, enabling query engines to access the tables.